reemardelarosa/vscode-qwik-snippets/README.md

 <a href="#toc"><small>Back to Top</small>ꜛ</a>

 ### Styling
-> Styling is an important part of the design of a web application.
-Qwik is responsible for loading the style information when a component is mounted.
-Use `useStyles$()` to tell Qwik which style should be loaded.
->

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-useStyles$`         | Qwik is responsible for loading the style information when a component is mounted.
 Use useStyles$() to tell Qwik which style should be loaded.      |